Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Experiments

 \subsubsection{Object Reaching}

 For object reaching, several starting poses were predetermined before the evaluation.
-The origin of the object is determined on the desk, and a grasping posture corresponding to the object position is defined as the original target pose, where the target camera image $I_G$ is taken.
+The origin of the object was determined on the desk, and a grasping posture corresponding to the object position was defined as the original target pose, where the target camera image $I_G$ was taken.
 At the beginning of each attempt, the robot took one of the starting poses, and the object was placed at a random position on the desk.
-The object position $(x, y)$ is sampled from two uniform distributions for $x$ and $y$, with fixed ranges centered at the origin.
+The object position $(x, y)$ was sampled from two uniform distributions for $x$ and $y$, with fixed ranges centered at the origin.
 The target pose of the arm was also calculated using object displacement.
-The range of the uniform distribution for object position sampling was 0.35 m in $x$ and 0.20 m in the $y$ directions in the simulated experiments.
+The ranges of the uniform distribution for object position sampling were 0.35 m in $x$ and 0.20 m in the $y$ directions in the simulated experiments.
 For real experiments, the random positions were discretized on a grid with a spacing of 0.025 m within the range to facilitate manual object placement.
 Around 1,500 and 100 trials per condition were run in three simulated environments and a real environment with five objects each, as shown in Figs.~\ref{fig:env-obj} (c) and (d), respectively.
 The thresholds for the selector were set $\eta_p=0.22$ m and $\eta_r=0.17$ rad.

 Table~\ref{tab:result-obj} lists the scores of our methods.
-While ``Ours (EnvNet)" is the system with EnvNet only, two policies are activated for ``Ours (Full)".
+While ``Ours (EnvNet)'' is the system with EnvNet only, two policies are activated for ``Ours (Full)''.
 The results clearly show that our full system with EnvNet and ObjNet outperforms the single policy case in both the simulation and real robot experiments.
-EnvNet-only system almost ignores displaced objects and tends to take a fixed pose at the origin of target-acquisition.
-The $\bar{e}_r$ for full system was slightly larger than EnvNet-only system because our combined score $e_p + 0.1 e_r$ for evaluation prioritizes to take smaller $e_p$.
+The EnvNet-only system almost ignored displaced objects and tended to take a fixed pose at the origin of target-acquisition.
+The $e_r$ for the full system is slightly larger than the EnvNet-only system because our combined score $e_p + 0.1 e_r$ for evaluation mildly prioritizes $e_p$ over $e_r$.